gmeks/myUplinkSmartConnect/README.md

 **MyUplink Schedule changer.**

 This program connect to the myuplink.com and adjust the schedule of [Høiax CONNECTED](https://www.hoiax.no/om-hoiax/articles/hoiax-connected-smart-varmtvannsbereder-med-skylosning) hot water heaters, and adjust the schedule so that it uses electricity when the price is low.
+It also allows you to periodicity publish current values from the heater via MTQQ to your home automation of choice.

 ![Screenshot](schedule_screenshot.png)